Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 086 : October 11, 2018

-**Today's Progress** : Studied feature learning, also wrote a medium article about Fourier Theorem
+**Today's Progress** : Studied more about feature learning, also wrote a medium article about Envelope And Spectrogram

 **Thoughts** : I am learning new things day by day.